Festivals and Celebrations

 At Stonehill School, we are an inclusive school and feel it is important to be understanding and tolerant of others faiths and beliefs.
-Each month we focus on a festival and celebration to promote to the children via a display and artefacts in the main hall.
+Each month we focus on a festival and celebration to promote to the children via a display and artifacts in the main hall.

 The festival this month is HOLI (Hindu) A spring festival lasting one to five days.
 Bonfires are lit and revellers throw coloured powders and dyes over each other.